 A DMS secures your data through the cloud

-To protect your files from theft and loss, DMS software like PaperSave take full advantage of the cloud’s security features and employ measures of their own.
+To protect your files from theft and loss, DMS software like PairSoft takes full advantage of the cloud’s security features and employs measures of its own.
 These include:

 3. Audit trails